Skip to main content

 • Non-Laravel environments — use Durable Workflow outside Laravel

 If you already run v2 embedded in a Laravel app, use the embedded-to-server migration guide to prepare type keys, deploy the server beside embedded execution, connect workers, and route only new workflow starts to the server.
+Keep Deployment Modes nearby during that cutover so ids, command outcomes, task semantics, and runtime ownership rules stay explicit.

 Quick Start